orangeduck/mpc/README.md

 It is possible to avoid passing in and around all those function pointers, if you don't care what type is output by _mpc_.
 For this, a generic Abstract Syntax Tree type `mpc_ast_t` is included in _mpc_.
 The combinator functions which act on this don't need information on how to destruct or fold instances of the result as they know it will be a `mpc_ast_t`.
 So there are a number of combinator functions which work specifically (and only) on parsers that return this type.
 They reside under `mpca_*`.

 Doing things via this method means that all the data processing must take place after the parsing.
-In many instances this is no problem or even preferable.
+In many instances this is not an issue, or even preferable.

 It also allows for one more trick.
 As all the fold and destructor functions are implicit, the user can simply specify the grammar of the language in some nice way and the system can try to build a parser for the AST type from this alone.
 For this there are a few functions supplied which take in a string, and output a parser.
 The format for these grammars is simple and familiar to those who have used parser generators before.
 It looks something like this.